MBTA Communities Multi-Family Zoning

 - Assist in identifying ways to develop zoning regulations that will both be appropriate for Andover, and meet the requirements set forth by the State

-The Andover MBTA Community meets the second and fourth Thursday of every month.
-Next meeting date: September 14, 2023 at 6:30 pm.
+The Andover MBTA Communities Working Group meets the second and fourth Thursday of every month.
+Next meeting date: December 11, 2023, Location TBD.

 - September 14, 2023, Agenda, MBTA Community Working Group Slides

 - August 10, 2023, MBTA Community Working Group Slides, Guess the Density Exercise